Musislik/lin-ground-temp-sensor/README.md

 In the picture above you can see how incomming data interrupt is handled.

 Commander features simple callback where data received from responder is compared against some arbitrary threshold value.
+#### Interpreting received data as LIN
+Receiving data from UART is not enough, checksum at the commander side needs to be computed and compared with received one.
+The receive message function is modeled as a sort of state machine where first state, data is put to data and checksum buffers respectively.
+When required data length has been receiver state gets flipped to cheksum, there a proper checksum is calculated and callback is triggered.
+By default case LIN state stays in LIN_DATA.

 ## LIN responder
 ---